dsuarez80/PWD-Manifest-Automation-Solutions/README.md

 - The 'Print Manifests' button will print all manifests to the machine's default printer for the given date.
 This function will exclude any spreadsheet manifest files which do not have the builder field for the first work order filled it as it will assume the manifest is incomplete.

+- The date within the date entry box is the active date, meaning this is the date that will be used to create new manifests from, and will overwrite any manifests that already exist within this date.
+The date written on each manifest form such as "Manifest No. 7 for 10-11-2022" is the manifest file of that date that was loaded into the program.
+Any changes saved however, still only affect files for the provided active date.
+Example: you load files for the 12th, manifests will be loaded for the 12th, you then change the active date to the 11th and choose to update your currently loaded manifests from the 12th, the manifests on the 11th will be overwritten from the 12th as the data from the 12th is what is currently loaded and the
+11th is the active date.

 Installation Notes
 ------------------------------------------------------------------------------------------------------------------------------------------------------------